The Definition Of Hoarding

 Be aware, however, that a hoarder’s home may be rife with health hazards.
 Mold from aging food, animal waste, vermin infestation, fire hazards, and more may be present.
 For this reason, it is not generally recommended that the cleaning and sanitation of a hoarder’s home be done without professionals.

-BioTeamAZ is Arizona’s most highly recommended experts of hoarding clean-up and disposal.
+BioteamAZ are the most highly recommended experts of hoarding clean-up and disposal in Phoenix, Scottsdale, Tucson, and the entire state of Arizona.
 Their thorough cleaning and sanitation methods can help you rest assured that your loved one has a safe and comfortable environment in which to recover.
-Contact BioTeamAZ today.
+Contact BioteamAZ today.